Fairfax Virginia International Audit Lawyers

 The federal government’s taxation powers extend beyond the country’s borders.
-Glen E. Frost can protect your rights in international tax litigation matters, and can help safeguard your interests if you are a U.S. resident, U.S. citizen residing abroad, or have foreign bank accounts.
+Glen E. Frost can protect your rights in international tax litigation matters and can help safeguard your interests if you are a U.S. resident, U.S. citizen residing abroad, or have foreign bank accounts.

 Foreign Bank Account Reporting Compliance

 The IRS pays close attention to Foreign Bank Account Reporting compliance.
 It is important to know that if you have $10,000+ in foreign bank account(s) or investment(s), you must file an FBAR (Report of Foreign Bank and Financial Accounts).
 In late 2013, the Form 114 FBAR replaced the form TD F 90-22.1 which was used in prior years.
+You can read more about the Foreign Bank Account Reporting Compliance here.

 Offshore Voluntary Disclosure Program